o0cynix0o/SABnzbPPS/README.md

-# PostProcessing Script for Handbrake Reencodes to x265
+PostProcessing Script for Handbrake Reencodes to x265

 A PostProcessing Script written in Python to use HandBrake to reencode videos into x265 format.

 ## Description

-The aim is to reencode your media into the efficient x265 format, excise certain audio tracks and subtitles, and further save space.
-This sparked a determined curiosity within me, driving a quest to understand the mechanics behind this endeavor and delve into its inner workings.
+The aim is to reencode your media into the efficient x265 format, excise certain audio tracks and subtitles, to save space.
 These scripts are the result of months of work and testing.
 I hope they help.
-If you have any sugestions please feel free to let me know.
+If you have any suggestions, please feel free to let me know.

 ## Getting Started